oroinc/documentation/platform/install_upgrade/installation_quick_start_dev/common-ce-1.rst

 Change the MySQL Server Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is recommended to use SSD to store the |oro_app_name| data in the MySQL 5.X database.
-However, if you are forced to
+However, in case you do need to
-use the HDD, to avoid performance issues, set the following configuration parameters in the **/etc/my.cnf** file:
+use the HDD, set the following configuration parameters in the **/etc/my.cnf** file to avoid performance issues:

 .. code:: bash